tsunami416604/azure-docs.hu-hu/articles/storage-java-how-to-use-table-storage.md

 ## <a name="InsertOrReplace"> </a>How to: Insert or Replace an entity

 Often you want to add an entity to a table without knowing if it already exists in the table.
 An insert-or-replace operation allows you to make a single request which will insert the entity if it does not exist or replace the existing one if it does.
 Building on prior examples, the following code inserts or replaces the entity for "Walter Harp".
 After creating a new entity, this code calls the **TableOperation.insertOrReplace** method.
 This code then calls **execute** on the **CloudTable** object with the table and the insert or replace table operation as the parameters.
 To update only part of an entity, the **TableOperation.insertOrMerge** method can be used instead.
 Note that insert-or-replace is not supported on the local storage emulator, so this code runs only when using an account on the table service.
-You can learn more about insert-or-replace and insert-or-merge in this [blog post][].
+You can learn more about insert-or-replace and insert-or-merge in this [blog post][blog post].

     try
     {